Guide · Jul 7, 2026

 These have fixed meanings defined by the JWT standard itself — any library or service that produces JWTs is expected to use them the same way:

-Beyond the registered claims, issuers add whatever additional fields their application needs.
-These aren't standardized, but a few show up often enough to be worth recognizing:
+Beyond the seven registered claims, issuers add whatever additional fields their application needs.
+A few show up often enough, across enough different systems, to be worth recognizing on sight:

 Reading a real payload, claim by claim